 "To those who may be contemplating a similar tour to that which has been described in these pages, it may not be uninteresting to know, without going into detail, something of the expense.
-Our party consisted of five adults, and from the period of our leaving London, on the 18th of August, until our return on the 15th of November, our expenses, including every item-sight-seeing, carriages, theatres, guides, &c. &c.-did not average more than 15s. per head per diem.
+Our party consisted of five adults, and from the period of our leaving London, on the 18th of August, until our return on the 15th of November, our expenses, including on the 18th of August, until our return on the 18th of November, our expenses, including every item-sight-seeing, carriages, theatres, guides, &c. &c.-did not average more than 15s. per head per diem.
 Had we made a longer stay at the places where we stopped, the average would have been materially less; but when it is considered that we were not more than one month out of the three stationary, and that we travelled during the other two, a distance altogether, on going and returning, of nearly four thousand miles, it cannot be said that travelling on the continent is very costly.
 A similar excursion could not have been made in England for double the sum."

 Mac Dermott's History of Rome is intended for the use of the more advanced classes in schools, and for such teachers as have not had opportunity to examine the researches of modern writers on Roman History.
-It embraces the whole period from the earliest times to the death of Vespasian, and sums up very concisely the results of the original investigations of Niebur and the other writers who may be said to have created the history of the Roman Republic.
+It embraces the whole period from the earliest times to the death of Vespasian, embraces the whole period from the earliest times to the death of vespasian, and sums up very concisely the results of the original investigations of Niebur and the other writers who may be said to have created the history of the Roman Republic.
 The rise and fall of Rome is the most striking episode in the history of humanity.
 The early legends will never lose their attraction, and Englishmen can never fail to study with filial interest the laws which they have to a great extent inherited.
 Always, therefore, we give a hearty welcome to any one who attempts to popularise the subject.
 To all who wish to learn how Rome advanced to universal empire, and yet are unable to master the more elaborate works of Niebur and Arnold, Mr. Mac Dermott's book will be a valuable acquisition.

 The other books on our table are chiefly republications.
-From Mr. Hodgson, we have two sea novels by Fenimore Cooper, which need no recommendation.
+From Mr. Hodgson, we have two sea novels by Fenimore Cooper, which need no recom-mendation.
 In addition to The Shady Side, published at 1s., Messrs.
 Constable are re-issuing Dr. Chalmer's works.
-From Longmans, we have another number of Macaulay's Essays, and the well-known article on Mormonism, reprinted from the last Edinburgh.
+From Longmans, we have another number of Macaulay's Essays, and the well-known article on Mormanism, reprinted from the last Edinburgh.
 Three new poets have also appeared, but these, together with a new edition of Pope, by Dr. Croly, we must reserve for future criticism.